 Make sure you read the programme specification within your programme handbook to understand the progression regulations for your particular programme.

 If you fail one or more of your modules you may not achieve the required number of module credits in order to progress on to the next year or stage of your programme.
-If this happens then you may be given one of the following decisions by the Programme Progression Board:
+If this happens then you may be given one of the following decisions by the Programme Assessment Board:

 You may have acquired enough credits to entitle you to an interim qualification.
 Please consult the current University Regulations and if you think you are eligible please discuss this either in person at the UniHelp Desk or contact UniHelp.

-If you have recently had your academic standing (progression decision) published to you, and if you wish to you speak to a member of the progression and support team for information and advice, please submit a Progression Enquiry Form.
+If you have recently had your academic standing published to you, and if you wish to you speak to a member of the progression and support team for information and advice, please submit a Progression Enquiry Form.